 Common types of talking therapies

-• Cognitive behavioural therapy (CBT) can help someone to understand how they think about things and to challenge beliefs and behaviours that aren’t helping them.
+This can help someone understand how they think about things, and to challenge beliefs and behaviours that aren’t helping them.
 A course of CBT normally lasts between 12 and 20 sessions.

-• Art, music, drama and play therapies can help people to express difficult feelings and find safe ways of exploring what’s going on.
+These can help people express difficult feelings creatively and find safe ways of exploring what’s going on.
 These types of therapy are sometimes offered in schools, and can also be accessed privately.

 Talking to your child about counselling and therapy

-Your child may feel worried or unsure about speaking to a counsellor – for example because it feels like a big step to open up, because they don’t know what to expect or because they’re worried about what other people will think.
-If your child wants to find out more about counselling and therapy themselves, they can have a look at our guide for young people.
+Your child may feel worried or unsure about speaking to a counsellor.
+It can feel like a big step to open up, they might not know what to expect, or they could be worried about what other people will think.

 Supporting your child during counselling or therapy

-• Let them know you’re still there for them whenever they need to talk.
+Let them know you’re still there for them whenever they need to talk

-• Give them practical support if they need it.
+Give them practical support if they need it

-• Try not to take it personally if your child finds it easier to open up to a counsellor or therapist.
+Try not to take it personally if your child finds it easier to open up to a counsellor or therapist

-• Be supportive about the new coping strategies they try.
+Be supportive about new coping strategies

-• Don’t give up if your child doesn’t like the first counsellor they see.
+Don’t give up if your child doesn’t like the first counsellor they see.

-• If your child is on a waiting list for counselling and therapy, try some practical strategies together.
+If your child is on a waiting list for counselling and therapy, try some practical strategies together

-You can find lots of tips for specific feelings and conditions, such as anxiety, depression and self-harm, here on our website.
+You can find lots of tips for specific feelings and conditions, such as anxiety, depression and self-harm, on our website.
 Keep communication as open as you can and make time for doing fun activities that give them a break.

 The first session was the scariest, I had so many questions racing through my mind: would I get along with my therapist?
 Could she really talk to me without judgement?
 Am I in control of the session?
 The answer to all of these was yes!
 The first step into therapy is often the hardest but, for me, it was the most rewarding.